Joint Injection Treatment in Singapore for Knee & Joint Pain

 Corticosteroid injections may reduce inflammation for several weeks.
 You may feel some discomfort at the injection site, along with flushing of the face, though these are temporary.

-PRP vs Hyaluronic Acid vs Steroid Injections
+Hyaluronic Acid vs Steroid Injections

 The duration of relief from joint injections varies among individuals and depends on the type of injection and the severity of the condition.
 Corticosteroid injections may provide relief for weeks or months, while hyaluronic acid injections can last several months.
-PRP injections may require multiple sessions for optimal results.

 | Treatment | Pain Relief Onset | Duration of Effect | No. of Injections | Recovery Time | Recommended For |